eduardojordan/MarvelTeam/README.md

 ![alt text](Capturas_MarvelTeam.jpg "Capturas_MarvelTeam")

 It is a practice of basic app which makes use of the Marvel API to recreate and create projects based on the best super heroes of Marvel.
-This app show a list of Marvel character and detail of super hero
+This app show a list of Marvel character and detail of super hero.
+Cocoapods and Swift Package have been included as a practical exercise in the use of libraries as well as swiftlint to maintain correct rules when writing the code

 This project is carried out: